 So, I took every item double, one I'm wearing, the other is in my backpack.
 I've packed my cloths like a real ranger...

-- 2 hiking pants - one that turns into shorts without removing shoes and on other one that is really warm
+- 2 hiking pants - one that turns into shorts without removing shoes and on other one that is really warm.
+(1 would have been enough)

 - 2 pairs of socks